flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ??? note "How to set Axis Mapping"
     You can use `THROTTLE 1 AXIS (0 TO 100%)` and `THROTTLE 2 AXIS (0 TO 100%)` for the throttle axis.

-    To find out which Joystick Axis is used by your controller you can use the Sensitivity dialog and move the lever to see which axis is moving.
+    !!! tip "To find out which axis is used by your controller you can use the Sensitivity dialog and move the lever to see which axis is moving."

     ![Throttle Axis Mapping](../../assets/flypad/throttle-calibration/throttle-axis-mapping.png "Throttle Axis Mapping"){loading=lazy}